 Opportunity for Correct Treatment and a Much Improved Life are Missed

 Isn’t that sad?
-It’s awful – and simply inexcusable.
+It’s awful.
+And also simply inexcusable.
 The connection between thyroid issues and depression, weight gain (and difficulty losing weight with diet and exercise), irritability, mood swings, trouble concentrating, etc. have been known for decades.The Connection Between Thyroid Illness and Depression Has Been Known for Decades.
 Click To Tweet

 Yet a patient (usually female) who complains about these problems to a doctor will more often be given an antidepressant rather than extensive thyroid or other medical testing.

 And even if you do get thyroid, blood sugar or other testing, you may be told you are normal when you’re not: Is Your Thyroid Gland Really Normal?

 Then a patient gets worse as the antidepressants cause the side effects they are known to cause such as fatigue, constipation and worsening of depression and suicidal ideation in some.

 Related post: The Most Prescribed Antidepressant in America.